 - 1. Concrete wastewater. - 2.
 Wastewater from washout and clean-up of stucco, paint, form release oils, curing compounds and other construction materials. - 3.
 Process wastewater as defined by 40 Code of Federal Regulations (CFR) 122.1 (see Appendix A of this permit). - 4.
-Slurry materials and waste from shaft drilling, including process wastewater from shaft drilling for construction of building, road, and bridge foundations unless managed according to Special Condition S9.D.9. - 5.
+Slurry materials and waste from shaft drilling. - 5.
 Fuels, oils, or other pollutants used in vehicle and equipment operation and maintenance. - 6.
 Soaps or solvents used in vehicle and equipment washing. - 7.
 Wheel wash wastewater, unless discharged according to Special Condition S9.D.9.d. - 8.
 Discharges from dewatering activities, including discharges from dewatering of trenches and excavations, unless managed according to Special Condition S9.D.10.